dotnet/arcade/security-builds.md

 Team dashboard [MC](https://mc.dot.net) is the place to begin when looking for details about .NET Core builds.
 In the dashboard, navigate to .NET Core release branch such as [2.0.0](https://mc.dot.net/#/product/netcore/200) to get the summary of most recent builds.
 Described below is how to get the values for queue variables for each .NET Core repository's security build.

-*PB_BuildNumber* is the official build number and is a required variable in security build of all three repositories.
+*PB_BuildNumber* is the official build number, and is a required variable in security build of all four repositories.
 To determine this build number for a repository, navigate to the dashboard, identify the most recent build under the corresponding repository.
 Build number is usually in a year-month-day format.
 For example, `20170622.01`.
 Replace the dot with a hyphen.
 In this example,  *PB_BuildNumber* is `20170622-01`.

-*PB_CloudDropContainer* is the name of the container where the packages produced *PB_BuildNumber* build are stored.
+*PB_CloudDropContainer* is the name of the container where the packages produced from *PB_BuildNumber* build are stored.
 To get this container name, in the dashboard, click on the build number link or button.
 In the details, click the URL against `buildUri` to navigate to VSTS build.
 Navigate to the log for `PipeBuild.exe` task in this VSTS build, and locate the container name as described below.

 #### CoreFx